Travel + Discover York: Maine Vacation Guide

 York Maine History

-In 1624, what is now York was established as the plantation of Agamenticus, which is an Abenaki term for “on the other side of the river” — a reference to the York River.
+In 1624, what is now York was established as the plantation of Agamenticus, an Abenaki term meaning “on the other side of the river” – a reference to the York River.

-European settlers changed the name to Bristol in 1638, naming it after the U.K. city from which they immigrated.
-Eventually, York was incorporated in 1652, making it the second-oldest Maine town after Kittery.
+European settlers changed the name to Bristol in 1638, naming it after the city in the United Kingdom from which they immigrated.
+Eventually, York was incorporated in 1652, making it the second-oldest town in Maine after Kittery.

 York Maine Economy

-The city thrived as the capital of the region and the site of the Royal Goal (jail).
-And before the American Revolutionary War, many warehouses and wharves located in York would trade with the West Indies.
+The town thrived as the capital of the region and the site of the Royal Goal (jail).
+Before the American Revolutionary War, many warehouses and wharves in York traded with the West Indies.

 Lumber and agricultural products were traded in exchange for molasses, sugar, and other products.
 The famous merchant John Hancock partially owned a warehouse in York, and the building is now a museum.